About The Program

 The University of Louisville has a competitive benefits package for residents, including the following insurance plans: Health, malpractice, disability, life, and accident.
 Additionally, the Ophthalmology Clinic offers a discount on eye examinations and the Dental School offers a complete dental program.

-Each resident receives a $500 per year continuing medical education allowance which can be used for medical books (discount available through UofL’s bookstore), registration fees, attendance at professional society meetings, etc. Unused funds may be carried forward from year to year.
-The Department also pays for registration fees for core exam review courses and provides additional monies to cover some travel expenses.
+Each resident receives $500 per year continuing medical education allowance which can be used for medical books (discount available through UofL's bookstore), registration fees, attendance at professional society meetings, etc. Unused funds may be carried forward from year to year, and you may use your 4th year funds during your 3rd year.
+The Department also pays for registration fees for core exam review courses and provides additional monies to cover travel expenses.
+Two lab coats are provided to each incoming resident, and a tablet or equivalent is required.
+An additional $400 will be placed into your CME account to offset the expense.

 You will be entitled to four weeks of vacation per year as well as time off to attend core exam review courses such as Duke Review, Huda Physics Review, and AIRP.
 You may also be entitled to time off to attend conferences.
 If you present at an approved conference you may be eligible to have a portion of your travel costs covered by the department.